The MA in Applied Geography program consists of 24 credits of coursework and 6 credits of thesis (GES 7000).

 - Students must defend their thesis no later than four weeks prior to the end of their final semester, as per Graduate School deadlines.
 All committee members must approve the thesis.

 - Submission of the final draft, which includes all revisions, must be approved by the committee chair, and submitted to the library in order to meet the Graduate School deadline for submission of the thesis to the library.
 The thesis must conform to the UCCS Thesis Style format.
+Starting Fall 2019: Thesis hard copy fees: $17.00 for required archival copy $22.00 for all personal copies (up to 10).

 - After the thesis is accepted, committee members must sign the student's Examination Report Form.
 One copy is kept by the student, one copy goes on file in the GES department.